saurabhnative/contentblog/content/blog/how-to-calculate-dot-product-in-perceptrons.md

 title: How to calculate dot product in perceptrons?
 description: How to calculate dot product in perceptrons?
 ---
-Neural networks are a collection of individuals nodes called as artificial neurons or perceptrons.
+Neural networks are a collection of individuals nodes called as artificial neurons or **perceptrons**.

 Each perceptron takes in an input array, multiples it with weights array and add a bias value to create a computed sum.